Meet our Integrative Team of Practitioners

 As a Coach and envisionist, I will work with you to consciously design your vision for the future.
 We are faced with layers of challenges throughout a lifetime; personal, local, and global.
 Whatever challenges you currently face, it can be tempting to focus on the problem in hopes of solving it, but by doing so, you run the risk of taking yourself deeper into the problem and farther away from the solution.
 By consciously envisioning the future, we create something to work toward, instead of against.
 As Einstein said, “no problem can be solved by the same level of consciousness that created it.”
 Together we will work to elevate your level of consciousness to reveal the nuances behind the problems you face, informing creative solutions from a place of new knowledge.
 Through personal inquiry, guided visualizations, perspective work, creativity, and values-based exercises, I will help you tap into your deepest source of wisdom to guide you in creating a future aligned with your truest self.

-Hi, I’m Sydni, and I am here to guide you as you search for the right therapist or coach for your particular wellness journey.
+Hi, I’m Kat, and I am here to guide you as you search for the right therapist or coach for your particular wellness journey.

-I am a recent college graduate aspiring to be a therapist in practice.
+I am a recent college grad, and part-time yoga teacher, aspiring to be a social worker.
 I care deeply for others and I am passionate about supporting people.
-It is my pleasure to be here for you – to answer any questions you may have, tell you about our various wellness practitioners, and learn a little about you in order to match you with the therapist, coach or nutritionist best suited for your needs.
+It’s my pleasure to be here for you – to answer any questions you may have, tell you about our various wellness practitioners, and learn a little about you in order to match you with the therapist, coach or nutritionist best suited for your needs.

 Allison Roman, FDN